HMO licence applications and renewals.

-A short guide to the 29 hazards and the background of HHSRS for landlords and tenants.
+Read our short guide to the hazards and background of the Safety Ratings (HHSRS).

-Some of the works to HMOs will require building regulation approval including change of use for houses occupied by more than 6, installation of plumbing and electrical works, thermal insulation and for structural alterations.
+Some of the works to HMOs will require building regulation approval including for:

 Meeting building regulation standards does not imply that the house meets HMO standards and will be free from Housing Health and Safety Rating System (HHSRS) hazards.

-Landlords submitting an application for building regulations should include HMO in the title of the application to enable the development to be identified so that we may advise you as to any requirements we might have.
+Landlords submitting an application for building regulations should include HMO in the title of the application.
+We may then advise you as to any requirements we might have.

-Planning permission will be required for new HMOs of over 6 persons and for any HMOs in the areas of the city with high concentrations of HMOs including:
+Planning permission will be required for new HMOs of over 6 persons and we have an Article 4 Direction Area for any HMOs in the areas of the city with high concentrations of HMOs including:

 All landlords providing rented accommodation will have responsibilities to ensure that the risks regarding legionella are properly controlled.

-The Health and Safety Executive (HSE) enforce landlords obligations.
+The Health and Safety Executive (HSE) enforce landlord obligations for Legionnaire's Disease.